spotinst/help/src/docs/ocean/features/ocean-nodes-tab-aks.md

 * Node Name
 * Virtual Node Group: Click on the link to open the configuration for the virtual node group.
 * Node Pool: Click on the link to open the configuration for the node pool.
-* Availability Zone: Availability zone for the node pool.
+* Availability Zone: Availability zone for the node pool (includes region information).
 * VM Size: Machine type.
 * OS Image: Image name.
 * Lifecycle: Regular or spot.
 If an <img width="20" src="https://github.com/user-attachments/assets/996cb2d4-a58d-4cbc-9dd3-2d3122a398e0" /> icon appears when lifecycle is regular, click to view the reason, which can be one of the following:
-   * Configurational reason: The node is regular because the cluster/virtual node group configuration (settings) requires a specific number of regular nodes.
-   * Pods requiring regular lifecycle: The node has one or more pods that explicitly require a regular lifecycle.
-These pods may have specific requirements or dependencies that make them incompatible with Spot VMs.
+   * Risk: The percentage of spot nodes configured in the [virtual node group configuration]() impacts the percentage of regular nodes launched.
+We recommend increasing the risk to continue running spots.
    * Pods with missing spot tolerations: The node has pods that lack the required spot tolerations, preventing them from running on spot VMs.
 This indicates that the node's pods cannot be scheduled on spot VMs.
+To address this issue, install the admission mutating webhook that injects the required [spot toleration](), which AKS requires to run pods on spot nodes.
-   * Fallback to regular lifecycle: The node has fallen back to regular lifecycle, AND either one or more pods has restricted scale-down constraints or missing spot tolerations.
+   * Fallback to regular lifecycle: The node has fallen back to regular lifecycle.
+This setting is configured in the [virtual node group]().
+This lets Ocean launch regular VMs when spot markets are unavailable.
+When spots become available, regular nodes are reverted to spots.
 * Pods

 The following filters above the table let you search according to the criteria:

 * Workload requirements:
-  * Node lifecycle: regular or spot
+  * Node lifecycle: regular or spot.
+Pods requiring regular lifecycle: The node has one or more pods that explicitly require a regular lifecycle.
+These pods may have specific requirements or dependencies that make them incompatible with spot VMs.
-  * PDB
+  * PDB [link to Azure]
   * Required VM Type
-  * Restrict scale-down
+  * Restrict scale-down [kub scaling link]
-  * Required zone
+  * Required availability zone

 * Reason for regular
   * Risk
   * Missing spot tolerations